2018 Florida Biennial

 October 5, 5:30 – 7 pm

 Join us for a themed Biennial happy hour to bring artists and audiences together.
+In this edition, the Center teams up with Spf’18 Small Press Fair Fort Lauderdale for Zines for a zine workshop with Kim Heise during Culture Hour.
 Enjoy a specialty cocktail and view works in our three historic galleries, which are dedicated to exhibiting more than 200 artists each year.

 2018 Florida Biennial Artists